infinite-table/infinite-react/www/pages/blog/2022/11/08/why-another-datagrid.page.md

 ### Using the `table` with `table-layout: fixed`

-Back in the days when the only way to show tabular data in the browser was to use the `<table />` component, the only way to make it perform decently was to use
+Back in the days when the only way to show tabular data in the browser was to use the `<table />` component, it was this piece of code that made it perform well:

 ```css
 table-layout: fixed;
 ```

-this is telling the browser that it shouldn't compute the space available for all rows & cells in the table before rendering but instead size the columns based on the content of the first row.
+this is telling the browser ([see MDN](https://developer.mozilla.org/en-US/docs/Web/CSS/table-layout#values)) that it shouldn't compute the space available for all rows & cells in the table before rendering but instead size the columns based on the content of the first row.
 This is speeding up the rendering time by quite a lot, and it's the early solution to the problem of rendering large data-sets.

-However, it was not perfect, and rendering **huge** datasets was still a **huge** problem.
-Also, no fancy resizable / reorderable / stackable columns were available.
+However, it was not perfect, and rendering **large** datasets was still a **huge** problem.
+Also, no fancy resizable / reorderable / stackable columns were available - at least not by default.

-...
+These shortcomings were obvious to developers dealing with massive datasets, so various groups and companies started coming up with solutions.
+One such solution came from Yahoo! as part of their larger widget library called `YUI` (it was back in the days when Y! was a big deal).

 ### [YUI DataTable](https://clarle.github.io/yui3/yui/docs/datatable/)

 Enter YUI era - launched in 2006, the Yahoo!
-User Interface Library it was a step forward in reusability and component architecture.
+User Interface Library was a step forward in reusability and component architecture.
 With the release of YUI 3, it received a modernized set of components, and the [DataTable](https://clarle.github.io/yui3/yui/docs/datatable/) was probably the most advanced DataGrid solution out there.
 The component had a templating engine under the hood and allowed developers to customize some parts of the table.
 For its time, it was packed with functionality and was a great solution for many use-cases.

-It had a rich API, exposing lots of events, callbacks and methods for things like moving a column around, getting the data record for a given row, adding rows and columns, etc - all imperative code.
+It had a rich API, exposing lots of events, callbacks and methods for things like moving columns around, getting the data record for a given row, adding rows and columns, etc - all imperative code.
 The API was powerful and allowed developers to build complex solutions, but it was all stateful and imperative - something very normal for its epoch, but something we've learned to avoid in the last few years.

-Here's some code showcasing YUI DataTable
+Here's some code showcasing the YUI DataTable

 ```js title=YUI_DataTable_with_sorting {6}
 var table = new Y.DataTable({